mlpack/mlpack/doc/user/core/transforms/signal_processing.md

 mlpack provides the `MFCC()` function to extract standard audio features from raw PCM data loaded with [`Load()`](../../load_save.md).
 Similar to MFE, MFCC output can be used as input to machine learning models.
-Note that, since MFCC coefficient are decorrelated, it can be combined with several distance-based machine learning algorithms (e.g., [KNN](../../methods/knn.md), [KMeans](/src/mlpack/methods/kmeans/kmeans.hpp)) or probabilitic algorithms (e.g., [GMM](/src/mlpack/methods/gmm/gmm.hpp),
+Note that, since MFCC coefficients are decorrelated, they can be used with distance-based machine learning algorithms (e.g., [KNN](../../methods/knn.md), [KMeans](/src/mlpack/methods/kmeans/kmeans.hpp)) or probabilitic algorithms (e.g., [GMM](/src/mlpack/methods/gmm/gmm.hpp),